ejg14/HTAssignment/README.md

 Descriptions of the data are available in 'data'.

 To run this analysis there are two scripts.
-Use combine-data.R to combine the datasets and then make-plot.R to create the plot to visualise the average rainfall through time.
+Use combine-data.R to combine the datasets and then make-plot.R to anaylse the data and create a plot to visualise the average rainfall through time.
 Run the scripts using the two commands below:

 1.
 ```